ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

-Although tags are metadata mostly used for reading, there are cases where the string value could be used for sorting, categorization, etc. For this reason, when possible, strict formatting of the value should be used so everyone can agree on how to use the value.
+Although tags are metadata mostly used for reading, there are cases where the string value could be used for sorting, categorization, etc. For this reason, when possible, strict formatting of the value should be used to improve interoperability.

 Multiple items **SHOULD NOT** be stored as a list in a single `TagString`.
 If there is more than one tag value with the same name to be stored,